joseprupi/quantragrpc/README.md

 Quantra is a pricing engine based on QuantLib.
-It allows distributed compuations and serializing quantra objects to JSON and Flatbuffers binary format.

 ## Why